 Thank you for your interest in housing.
-The following documents are required to complete your housing application packet and to be considered for referral to AMCC Tri-Command Communities (on-base housing).
+The following documents are REQUIRED to complete your housing application packet and to be considered for referral to Tri-Command Communities (on-base housing).
 Please contact the appropriate Military Housing Office (listed above) to answer any questions you may have in regards to housing.
-Please send all documents to the MHO by email or fax and include a phone number and/or email address where we may contact you.
+Please send all documents to the MHO by email or fax.
+Please include a good phone number and email address where we may contact you.

 NOTE: All documents must be received by the Military Housing Office to complete your application packet.
-If any documentation is missing or not completed, your application will not be referred to AMCC Tri-Command Communities.
+If any documentation is missing or not completed, your application will not be referred to Tri-Command Communities.